 While we didn’t add or replace any lenses this year, I did snag an Urth FD to FE adapter.
 I can now use my old (very old) Canon FD-mount lenses on the Sony.
 It’s an easy way to get a very different look in-camera, which we did for the binocular view in Instant Camera.

-For our DJI RS4 Pro gimbal, we secured a second, higher-capacity battery grip.
-Also on the way (on my birthday wish list!) is a gimbal support belt.
+For our DJI RS4 Pro gimbal, we secured a second, higher-capacity battery grip and a gimbal support belt.
 That takes some of the weight off the operator’s arms, so filming isn’t so tiring.
 Our gimbal operators will thank us for that.

 Post-Production

 Headlining this section is an upgraded MacBook Pro.
-The new M3 Mx chip and 36GB of memory should speed rendering, especially when we add effects to a clip.
+The new M3 Max chip and 36GB of memory should speed rendering, especially when we add effects to a clip.

 Speaking of effect, I am trying out a demo version of filmconvert’s ColorMatch and Nitrate plugins.
 Colormatch will let us match the DJI drone and GoPro Hero Black footage to our FX3.
 The Nitrate plugin is an easy way to mimic film stocks for different looks.
-This is sometimes viewed as a crutch to avoid learning how to do proper grading, but in a 48-hour film race, this plug-and-play way to get results lets us do more in less time.
+Some consider this a crutch to avoid learning how to do proper grading, but in a 48-hour film race, this plug-and-play way to get results lets us do more in less time.
 And that’s big.

 Future Upgrade Plans